 Molds are a common type of microscopic fungi that grow in warm and moist conditions, most often in the form of multicellular structures called hyphae.
-There is ample evidence in medical literature that describes an association between molds and a plethora of allergic health effects.
+There is ample evidence in the medical literature that describes an association between molds and a plethora of allergic health effects.

 In that regard, molds are often considered an important cause of asthma, allergic rhinitis, and (to a much lesser degree) atopic dermatitis.
-It is estimated that 10% of the population carry antibodies in the organism to common inhalant molds.
+It is estimated that 10% of the population carries antibodies in the organism to common inhalant molds.

 As concerns about mold exposure and its subsequent effects became widespread, basically all health care providers (and in particular immunologists and allergologists) are faced with issues of mold allergies on a quotidian basis.
 Hence knowing adequate preventative strategies becomes pivotal in addressing this issue.

 The inhalation of allergens produced by molds is the most common route of inducing allergic reactions, thus outdoor exposure can be one way to induce symptoms such as sneezing, runny nose, congestion, itching, and dry skin.
 Those allergies are most commonly observed from the month of July to early fall.

 Measurement of airborne spores in the environment by employing culture and non-culture methods (or both) can be used in order to assess environmental exposure and to develop preventative strategies.
 Nevertheless, this functions as a “snapshot” method and does not reveal exposure over time.

 However, one of the key steps in prevention is to limit all outdoor activities when mold counts are high.
 This will undoubtedly reduce the burden of mold spores that are inhaled and subsequently reduce the symptoms.
 Furthermore, a dust mask should be worn to stop allergens from inhaling, for example, when gardening, cutting grass, picking up leaves, digging around plants and moving infected plant material.